Main aim

 What do I need to know?

-This is a Test-Teach-Test lesson.
+This lesson follows a Test-Teach-Test sequence.

 Materials